allunamesrtaken123/NonogramUndergradThesis/Experimental/readMe.md

 #### Solving Scraped Puzzles
 The final step in the process is actually solving the puzzles to determine inferability.
 For this, `solvingScrapedPuzzles.py` is used.
 The only things to change are again the file paths.

+## Visualizations.
+The code for recreating all of the visualizations can be found in the R script `Phase Transition Plots.R` (it does more than just phase transition plots).